xdr(3) — Linux manual page

 union located at unp is translated.
 The argument choices

-Each structure contains an ordered pair of [value,proc].
+structure contains an ordered pair of [value,proc].
+If the

-If the union's discriminant is equal to the associated
+union's discriminant is equal to the associated value, then

-a routine of value NULL.
-If the discriminant is not found
+value NULL.
+If the discriminant is not found in the

-in the choices array, then the defaultarm procedure is
+choices array, then the defaultarm procedure is called (if

-called (if it is not NULL).
-Returns one if it succeeds,
+it is not NULL).
+Returns one if it succeeds, zero

 bool_t xdr_vector(XDR *xdrs, char *arrp, unsigned int size,